 Lip synch is a very hard thing to get right in any animation.
 If it is not done right then it can ruin a very good piece of animation (unless the creator is after that effect for humour).
 The only way to get it right is it say it yourself in front of a mirror.
 Or ask someone to say the words and you watch their mouth movements carefully.
 However, with today’s technology, animation programs like Toon Boom will automatically lip synch your words for you - making it easier but it is still a good idea to learn it the old fashion way to get a better understanding.

-er, other wise the mouth will be moving far too much for it to be realistic.
+When we say a sentence, we do not pronounce every single letter nor do we say each word clearly.
+In animation, we do not lip synch letters, but sound.
+Animating each syllable instead of letters will not work either, other wise the mouth will be moving far too much for it to be realistic.
 Most of the words in the sentence merges together so it can be difficult to see which mouth movement we actually need.
 So when we animate the mouth, we need to actually see and say out loud what we want to animate in order to get it right.
 There are approximately 44 phonemes in the English language.

 Here are some basic phonemes.